Using operator covariance to disentangle scaling dimensions in lattice models: Effective Correlation orthogonality

 The finite number $N$ of operators is also of course a limitation, as already discussed above, but still one would expect to resolve $N$ scaling dimensions in principle.
 However, numerical errors in the original covariance matrices $C({\bf r})$, in particular statistical MC errors, will in practice make it impossible to determine more than a small number of scaling dimensions, considering the rapid increase in the decay power (in steps of $4$) with the descendant index $n$, Eq.~(\ref{delta_n}), for operators with fixed Lorentz spin $l$.
-The results presented below will show that only one or two descendant dimensions can be extracted typically, which is still very useful and exceeds what can be achieved by fitting conventional correlation functions.
+The results presented below will show that one or two descendant dimensions can typically be extracted along with the primary, which is still very useful and exceeds what can be achieved by fitting conventional correlation functions.